queenslaynaila/Save-up-backend/README.md

 - **Request Body**: Fields to be updated.
 - **Response**:
   - Status Code: `200 OK`
-  - Body: The updated user object.
+  - Body: The updated user object.includeing either first_name or last_name
 - **Error Responses**:
   - Status Code: `400 Bad Request`
     - Description: Returned when the user ID or request body is invalid.